DuduMonkey/reflection-js/README.md

 ```

 #### set(propertyName, value)
-Sets an property value.
+Sets a property value.
 If the property does not exists, it will be created, even if it is an nested property.
 Also accepts a namespace as argument like `"my.cool.namespace"`.

 ```javascript